 Two weeks ago, early on a Friday morning Beijing time, I was in a group Zoom discussion led by Maxine Williams, the Global Chief Diversity Officer at Facebook.
 About 50 people joined in from different time zones.
-The topics, advertised in advance, were these three:
+The topics, advertised in advance, were the following three:

 Partying and dancing are apt metaphors.
 Who wants to be at a party and stand on the side?
 But being asked to dance might not be enough.
 As significant is this question: How much dance time does each person in the organization have?
 That is never going to be the same for all, nor should it be, but it is an important issue.
 Also related to the issue of ‘dance time’ is this one, which the group considered: ‘How do you address a culture of silence in organizations when people do not step up and speak out?’
 It is my belief that institutions improve when people reflect on what works well, and what does not work so well, and share those views within their community.
 In order for sharing to occur openly, there needs to be a culture and a climate of trust.
 Above all, there must not be any fear of retaliation after people have voiced their opinions.

 Facebook has about 200 paid people working on diversity and inclusion every day.
 That is a massive dedication of resources to an issue that is clearly thought to be of great importance to the good health and productivity of the company.
 Recruiting diverse workers and retaining them is important, but creating a climate where all feel included in the culture is vital.
 Facebook is a global company; Keystone is a single school.
 So, what might all this have to do with us?
 I have selected just three observations to pass on to you.